-- 1. Public Market Asset Classes U.S. Equities, Non-US Equities, Core Fixed Income - a) The firm will have no more than \$2 billion in total firm assets under management at the time of hire. - b) The firm must have a minimum of \$50 million assets under management in the strategy being considered. - c) The firm must have been in existence for a minimum of one year. - d) The portfolio manager must have a minimum of five years of verifiable experience managing the strategy being considered.
-The experience must include a GIPScompliant performance track history attributable to the portfolio manager for the most recent 36-month period of the five-year verifiable experience requirement. - e) No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - f) At the time of hire, funding in the investment strategy shall not exceed 20% of the total strategy AUM at the time of actual funding.
+- 1. Public Market Asset Classes U.S. Equities, Non-US Equities, Core Fixed Income.
+Credit Opportunities, and Real Assets - a) Firm Assets Under Management: The firm will have no more than \$2 billion in total firm assets under management at the time of hire. - b) Strategy Assets Under Management: The firm must have a minimum of \$50 million assets under management in the strategy being considered. - c) Formation Date: The firm, if formed as a result of an organizational spin-out of at least a majority of the key investment team senior-level professionals, must have been in existence for a minimum of six months based on the entity's legal formation documents; otherwise the firm must have been in existence for a minimum of one year based on the entity's legal formation documents. - d) Track Record: The portfolio manager must have a minimum of five years of verifiable experience managing the strategy being considered.
+The experience must include a GIPS-compliant performance track history attributable to the portfolio manager for the most recent 36-month period of the five-year verifiable experience requirement. - e) Firm Ownership: No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm.

-2. Private Market Asset Classes - Private Equity, Real Assets (not including Real Estate), Credit Opportunities a) The General Partner will have no more than \$1 billion in firm-wide assets (based on the fair market value) of the previous fund at the time staff concurred on the proposed commitment plus the current amount of the drawdown commitment of the previous fund.

-- b) First- or second-time institutional fund for a General Partner. - c) The Fund shall have a minimum fund size of \$100 million in committed capital inclusive of LACERS' pending commitment. - d) The firm must have been in existence for a minimum of one year. - e) The firm must have a minimum track record of five years.
-Any firm with a track record of less than five years may utilize track records established at prior firms when performance can be clearly attributed to the emerging firm's key individuals and/or the specific team associated with the strategy being considered. - f) No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - g) No Limited Partner can represent more than 30% of the total Fund's capital. - h) LACERS' commitment in the strategy being considered shall not exceed 10% of the projected final closing fund size or \$30 million, whichever is lower.

-Excludes co-investments or sidecar investment vehicles.
+- f) Maximum LACERS' Allocation: At the time of hire, funding in the investment strategy shall not exceed 20% of the total strategy AUM at the time of actual funding. - 2.
+Private Market Asset Classes Private Equity, Real Assets (not including Real Estate), Credit Opportunities - a) Institutional Fund: First-, second-, or third-time institutional fund for a General Partner. - b) Maximum Fund Size: A first-time institutional fund may have investor commitments of no more than \$750 million, \$1 billion for a second-time institutional fund, and \$1.25 billion for a third-time institutional fund. - c) Formation Date: The firm, if formed as a result of an organizational spin-out of at least a majority of the key investment team senior-level professionals, must have been in existence for a minimum of six months based on the entity's legal formation documents; otherwise the firm must have been in existence for a minimum of one year based on the entity's legal formation documents. - d) Track Record: The firm must have a minimum track record of five years.
+Any firm with a track record of less than five years may utilize track records established at prior firms when performance can be clearly attributed to the emerging firm's key individuals and/or the specific team associated with the strategy being considered. - e) Firm Ownership: No person or entity, other than the principals and/or employees of the firm, shall own more than forty-nine percent (49%) interest of the firm. - f) LP Concentration: No Limited Partner can represent more than 30% of the total Fund's committed capital. - g) Minimum Fund Size: The Fund shall have a minimum fund size of \$100 million in committed capital inclusive of LACERS' pending commitment.
+For a venture capital fund strategy, the Fund shall have a minimum fund size of \$75 million in committed capital inclusive of LACERS' pending commitment. - h) Maximum LACERS' Commitment: LACERS' commitment in the strategy being considered shall not exceed 10% of the projected final closing fund size or \$30 million, whichever is lower. - Excludes co-investments or sidecar investment vehicles.